 Now, you might think this reinforces the idea of the wall being a common setting, and I would tend to agree if the three subjects were not so closely connected with each other, and there were other examples.
 But I can’t find any.
 So would someone please put me out of my misery, and find someone else in a Sarony photo against this wall.

 Finally, it was also suggested that the wall may be a prop—a moveable background that was not in common use, although this would not explain why only these connected people evidently chose to use it.
-Besides, in this picture below, the wall looks real and Bernhardt is the one in need of being propped up.
+Besides, in this picture below, the wall looks real and it’s not the wall but Sarah Bernhardt in need of being propped up.

 © John Cooper, 2018